 Acupressure is effective in treating insomnia.
 Many people report immediate improvements in their sleeping habits.

-With acupressure, the sensation of sleep comes easily, lasts without interruption, and is deeper and more refreshing.
+With acupressure, the sensation of sleep comes easily, lasts without interruption, and is more profound and more refreshing.

 - Evidence-Based Complementary and Alternative Medicine, Volume 2013, Article ID 163850, 10 pages.